UniMath/agda-unimath/src/simplicial-type-theory/directed-edges.lagda.md

     map-inv-equiv (extensionality-hom▵ f g)
 ```

-### The homotopy of directed edges associated to a homotopy of simplicial arrows
+### The homotopy of directed edges associated to a homotopy of arrows

 ```agda
 module _